 16. Make a map of your neighborhood

 Use the "By My House" template in Wixie, to have students create a map of important places in their neighborhood. (template)

 Ask parents to help them review the cardinal directions from their home as well as what places they know in those directions.
 Have students use the paint tools and add images to create a map that shows these important places in their community.

 17. Decorate an Easter Egg

-Wixie includes a folder of activities for April in the Templates>Month-by-Month folder.
+Wixie includes a folder of activities for April in the Curriculum > Month-by-Month folder.
 Open the Paint an Easter Egg activity and have your child decorate using Wixie's paint tools. (template)

 Print the file, cut out the eggs, and use as Easter decorations.
 You can even write notes on the back and hide around your home for an egg hunt or give to a friend as an Easter greeting card.

 Capture student fluency using the recording tool and Wixie templates with prose and poetry passages for grades K-3. (template)

 Log in and search "fluency" or browse Curriuclum>Language Arts>Reading>Fluency for a few examples, then customize or create your own to meet your needs.

 In second grade, students abilities in reading, writing, and math are blossoming.
 Embrace their growing ability to think independently by asking them what they would do with 100 dollars. (template)